mevdschee/saferbq/README.md

 Each identifier value is validated by iterating through its characters.
 Valid characters include Unicode letters, marks, numbers, underscores, dashes, and spaces.
-If any invalid character is found (such as backticks, semicolons, quotes, or slashes), the query immediately fails with a detailed error message listing the problematic characters.
+If any invalid character is found (such as backticks, semicolons, quotes, or backslashes), the query immediately fails with a detailed error message listing the problematic characters.
+Path expression separators (slash `/`, dot `.`, colon `:`, and dash `-`) are allowed so you can pass multi-segment identifiers in a single parameter.
 This prevents any attempt at SQL injection from being executed.
 The query also fails when the BigQuery's 1024-byte limit on identifiers is exceeded.

 After validation succeeds, each identifier is wrapped in backticks and substituted into the SQL in place of its `$parameter` placeholder.
 Native